austinserif/algo-lib/README.md

 # Algo-lib (the Algorithm Library)

 This is a simple example package.
 It contains two searching algorithms.
 The purpose of this repo is to practice packaging a library for distribution.

+For package distribution information and release history, see: https://pypi.org/project/algo-lib/

 ### Quick Start